ietf-teep/architecture/draft-ietf-teep-architecture.md

 A root CA for TAM certificates might get compromised or its certificate might expire, or a Trust Anchor other than a root CA certificate may also expire or be compromised.
-TEEs are responsible for validating the entire TAM certificate chain, including the TAM certificate and any intermediate certificates up to the root certificate.
+TEEs are responsible for validating the entire TAM certificate path, including the TAM certificate and any intermediate certificates up to the root certificate.
 Such validation includes checking for certificate revocation.
+See Section 6 of {{RFC5280}} for details.

-If a TAM certificate chain validation fails, the TAM might be rejected by a TEEP Agent.
+If a TAM certificate path validation fails, the TAM might be rejected by a TEEP Agent.
-To address this, some certificate chain update mechanism is expected from TAM operators, so that the TAM can get a new certificate chain that can be validated by a TEEP Agent.
+To address this, some certificate path update mechanism is expected from TAM operators, so that the TAM can get a new certificate path that can be validated by a TEEP Agent.
 In addition, the Trust Anchor in the TEEP Agent's Trust Anchor Store may need to be updated.
 To address this, some TEE Trust Anchor update mechanism is expected from device OEMs.